 If you and your partner decide to have some individual sessions as part of the couples therapy, what you say in those individual sessions will be considered to be a part of the couples therapy, and can and probably will be discussed in our joint sessions.
 Do not tell me anything you wish kept secret from your partner.
 I will remind you of this policy before beginning such individual sessions.

-Your signature below indicates that you have read this agreement and agree to its terms and also serves as an acknowledgment that you have received the HIPAA Notice from described above.
+and also serves as an acknowledgment that you have described above. e received the HIPAA Notice from